-Gender pay gap reporting in the UK is now in its fifth year and this report covers the 2021-22 reporting cycle, using the required snapshot date of 5 April 2021 measured against the 6 specified criteria.
+Gender pay gap reporting in the UK is now in its sixth year and this report covers the 2022-23 reporting cycle, using the required snapshot date of 5 April 2022 measured against the 6 specified criteria.

-Our median gender pay gap has narrowed over the past few years and it has further reduced this year from 9% to 6%.
-This is considerably below both the Finance and Insurance average and the UK average of 15.5%.
+Having seen our median gender pay gap narrow during the last few years of compulsory reporting, Link has further reduced its median gender pay gap from 6% to 2%.
+This is considerably below the Finance and Insurance average and under the UK average of 15.5%.

 We are encouraged by further improvements in the gender pay quartiles with an increase in the proportion of females in the upper-middle and upper pay quartiles following promotions and recruitment.
-Whilst there are no quick and easy fixes when it comes to closing the pay gap we are continuing to move in the right direction and have made positive strides since our pay gap of 16.5% in 2018.
+Whilst there are no quick and easy fixes when it comes to closing the pay gap, we are continuing to move in the right direction and have made positive strides since our pay gap of 19% in 2019.